rrwick/Core-SNP-filter/README.md

 I wrote Core-SNP-filter because I was using [Snippy](https://github.com/tseemann/snippy), and the `snippy-core` command produces a `core.full.aln` file (contains all sites regardless of variation and conservation) and `core.aln` (only contains invariant sites with 100% conservation).
 I wanted a tool that could produce a core SNP alignment, but with more flexibility, e.g. including sites with ≥95% conservation.

-Core-SNP-filter is written in Rust, making it pretty fast.
+Core-SNP-filter is efficient.
 On a small input alignment (2 Mbp in length, 100 sequences), it runs in seconds.
-On a large input alignment (5 Mbp in length, 5000 sequences), it takes less than 10 minutes.
+On a large input alignment (5 Mbp in length, 5000 sequences, 25 GB file size), it takes less than 10 minutes and only uses ~50 MB of RAM.

-### Usage
+## Usage

 The executable named `coresnpfilter` takes a FASTA file as input.
 This must be an _aligned_ FASTA file, i.e. all sequences must be the same length.
 The characters in the FASTA sequences can be bases (e.g. `A` or `c`), gaps (`-`) or any other ASCII character (e.g. `N` for ambiguous bases or `X` for masked bases).
 The input FASTA can be gzipped, and line breaks (multiple lines per sequence) is okay.